MathildeJ/Fantasy_Bakes/README.md

 In particular, we have chosen to use the image of a cake as a get help button for our customers:

 ![custom button](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s6.png)
+Click [here](https://github.com/MathildeJ/Cake_shop_example/commit/77349a573223f45ca65f66cc1ee1d0983241ace5) to see the commit.

 #### Build your own landing page

 You might have noticed that when a visitor wishes to start a session they are put in a queue and, by default, have to wait for an agent to take the call to be able to navigate within the session.
 We would like our customer to be aware that they are in the queue (a red banner automatically displays this information) but also for a session to start automatically on our own customised page.

 In order to use such a page, we first need to remove the red banner blocking the session:
 ```
 block_until_agent_joins: false, // remove red banner
 ```
-Once this is done, we have to move the snippet code to our landing page (since it will be the page from which sessions start) and to add the auto start option so that a session will start automatically (as soon as the user is redirected to our landing page):
+Once [this](https://github.com/MathildeJ/Cake_shop_example/commit/80d85997b86a20803bd3bfb3cc4287f458dfb8a6) is done, we have to move the snippet code to our landing page (since it will be the page from which sessions start) and add the auto start option so that a session will start automatically (as soon as the user is redirected to our landing page):
 ```
 auto_start: true, // session will start automatically
 ```